Find Cheap Homeowners Insurance Quotes in Your Area

 Insurance companies can also choose not to renew your policy upon its expiration.
 If a bankruptcy lowers your credit-based insurance score, your insurer may refuse to cover you because you're considered a higher risk.

 Insurance companies have found a correlation between people's insurance scores and the likelihood of filing a homeowners insurance claim.
-People who have poor credit scores are also more likely to a claim, and those with strong credit scores are less likely to.
-People with poor credit scores generally have a short credit history or a track record of late debt repayments, and this behavior is associated with a higher frequency of insurance claims on their debt.
+People who have poor credit scores are more likely to make a claim than those with strong credit scores.
+People with poor credit scores generally have a short credit history or a track record of late debt repayments, and this behavior is associated with a higher frequency of insurance claims.

 The experience you have with car insurance after bankruptcy will have a similar dynamic to that of homeowners insurance.
-An auto insurer cannot cancel your policy due to a bankruptcy alone, but when it comes time for your policy renewal, insurers can raise your rates or choose not to renew due to the risk posed by your lower credit score.
+An auto insurer cannot cancel your policy due to bankruptcy alone, but when it comes time for your policy renewal, your insurer can raise your rates or choose not to renew due to the risk posed by your lower credit score.

 When permitted by law, about 95% of auto insurers use credit scores when calculating auto insurance rates, according to FICO, so it will probably be difficult to avoid a rate increase when your policy expires after bankruptcy.
-As with homeowners insurance, however, there are three states in which auto insurance companies cannot use credit scores to calculate premiums: California, Hawaii and Massachusetts.
-If you don't reside in one of these states, we found that Geico was the cheapest car insurance company for drivers with bad credit.
+As with homeowners insurance, however, there are several states in which auto insurance companies cannot use credit scores to calculate premiums, including California, Hawaii and Massachusetts.
+If you don't reside in one of these states, Geico was the cheapest car insurance company for drivers with bad credit.